- Boosted Severn School’s digital presence with weekly published web content

 Make Each Moment Memorable

-I created a plan for sharing and resharing these stories on social media, included links to previous stories in the sidebar of the actual story pages, and distributed them across the website in areas that made the most sense.
-Updating these stories throughout the site is as easy as clicking a few buttons, keeping current information throughout the site as we create the stories each week.
+We still publish these stories to the homepage, but that’s only one of many channels we use to connect our community with the content.
+I created a plan for sharing and resharing our newly structured stories on social media, included links to previous stories in the sidebar of each article, and distributed them across the website in areas that made the most sense.
+Updating these stories throughout the site is as easy as clicking a few buttons, keeping information current as we create new stories each week.
+At the end of each month, we compile all recent stories and videos into an email newsletter which reaches every member of our community.
+Read and click rates for these newsletters has steadily increased each month.